 \subsection{Proteus Effect during drumming in VR}

-In the experiment by Kilteni~\etal~\cite{drumming_proteus}, participants played an African djembe drum while using a light-skinned avatar in a suit or a dark-skinned avatar in casual clothing.
-Performance was measured by analyzing body part positions during drumming, to assess the cognitive effects induced by the avatar's appearance through behavioral changes.
-For our validation, we replicated this experiment using a between-subjects design, following the procedure outlined in Fig.~\ref{fig:drumming-avatar-exp-procedure} and below:
+In Kilteni~\etal's study~\cite{drumming_proteus}, participants played an African djembe drum while using a Formal Light-skinned (FL) avatar in a suit or a Casual Dark- skinned (CD) avatar in casual clothing.
+Performance was measured by analyzing body part positions during drumming to assess the cognitive effects induced by the avatar's appearance through behavioral changes.
+We replicated this experiment using a between-subjects design with the following procedure (also outlined in Fig.~\ref{fig:drumming-avatar-exp-procedure}):

-\begin{enumerate} \item The participants received instructions on playing the Djembe drum in a virtual environment. \item Baseline: The participants played the drum for 4 minutes with a transparent avatar and white arms, while HMD and controller positions were recorded. \item The avatar was changed to a light-skinned or dark-skinned version. \begin{enumerate} \item Due to current platform limitations, participants moved from a baseline world (no avatar) to the light-skinned or dark-skinned avatar world. \end{enumerate} \item Participants performed warm-up exercises in front of a mirror for 30 seconds to adjust to their new avatar. \item Avatar condition: The participants played the drum for 4 minutes with the assigned avatar and the HMD / controller positions were recorded. \item Participants completed a questionnaire on their sense of embodiment. \end{enumerate}
+\begin{enumerate} \item Participants received instructions on playing a virtual Djembe drum. \item \textbf{Baseline}: Participants drummed for 4 minutes using a transparent avatar and monochrome hands while their HMD and controller positions were recorded. \item Participants were moved to a new world where they were assigned either a FL or CD avatar. \item Participants performed warm-up exercises in front of a mirror for 30 seconds to adjust to their new avatar. \item \textbf{Avatar condition}: Participants drummed for another 4 minutes with their assigned avatar, with movement data again being recorded. \item Participants completed a questionnaire on Sense of Embodiment. \end{enumerate}